 - Have innovative curriculum projects they would like to develop and implement in the WR2 curriculum.

 The iSCTL Program assists faculty in furthering their skills in teaching, curriculum development, and educational scholarship.
-This 8-month program is designed for faculty who have a project or program they would like to develop and implement that would enhance the education of students/trainees.
+This program is designed for faculty who have a project or program they would like to develop and implement that would enhance the education of students/trainees.
 In addition to program faculty, the Collaboration includes early phase students from the health professions schools.

 Faculty and students will be paired and work as project teams beginning in January 2023 and completing their formal participation in the program in September 2023.
 During this period student and faculty scholars will develop, implement, and study their scholarly projects and will attend a series of approximately 17 Monday evening interactive workshops.